The Armed Man: Performances

 The Armed Man: A Mass for Peace was premiered at the Royal Albert Hall, London, on 25 April 2000, performed by the National Youth Choir of Great Britain and the National Musicians Symphony Orchestra with Julian Lloyd Webber as the cello soloist, and conducted by Grant Llewellyn.

+The work has subsequently been performed in a number of commemorative and international contexts.
+In 2007, Jenkins conducted The Armed Man at Johannesburg City Hall in South Africa with the University of Johannesburg Choir and four additional choirs; the event was associated with the live use of Hefin Owen's accompanying film for the work.
+On 11 September 2011, Jenkins conducted the work at Avery Fisher Hall, Lincoln Center, New York, in a concert commemorating the tenth anniversary of the September 11 attacks, with The Really Big Chorus and the Distinguished Concerts Orchestra International.

+In 2014, the work received its first performance in Sofia during the European Music Festival at Bulgaria Hall, performed by the Rousse Philharmonic Orchestra, the "Dounavski Zvutsi" mixed choir and the "Dounavski Vulni" children's choir, conducted by Nayden Todorov.
+In March 2015, the Kosovo Philharmonic marked its 15th anniversary with the Pristina premiere of the work, performed by the Kosovo Philharmonic Orchestra and Choir and conducted by Baki Jashari; the performance was preceded by a pre-premiere in Gjakova, one of the areas affected by the Kosovo War.

+In 2018, performances of the work formed part of centenary commemorations of the end of the First World War.
+On 2 November 2018, Jenkins conducted it at the Mercedes-Benz Arena in Berlin with the World Orchestra for Peace and the World Choir for Peace, a choir of about 2,000 singers from more than 30 countries.
+A recording of the Berlin performance, with the World Orchestra for Peace, World Choir for Peace and Jenkins as conductor, was later released by C Major.
+On 11 November 2018, the Brisbane Symphony Orchestra presented the work in Australia for Armistice Day centenary commemorations.

+The work was performed at the Cathedral of St Paul in Wellington, New Zealand on 22 March 2019, in tribute to the Muslim community of New Zealand following the Christchurch mosque shootings on 15 March 2019.
+The performance was sung by members of the Wellington choral community and directed by Michael Stewart, with organ, percussion, soloists and muezzin.

 The piece is one of Jenkins' most popular works and is regularly performed by professional and amateur musicians.
 By 2023 it had received nearly 3,000 performances worldwide.
 The 3,000th performance was held at the Royal Albert Hall on 10 March 2024, in a celebration of Karl Jenkins' 80th birthday, under the leadership of Jenkins himself.

 Recordings

-The first CD release was recorded at AIR Studios during summer of 2000 by the London Philharmonic Orchestra conducted by Karl Jenkins and The National Youth Choir of Great Britain conducted by Mike Brewer, and released on the Virgin label on 10 September 2001.
+The first CD release was recorded at AIR Studios during summer 2000 by the London Philharmonic Orchestra conducted by Karl Jenkins and The National Youth Choir of Great Britain conducted by Mike Brewer, and released on the Virgin label on 10 September 2001.